 3. Vector objects are easier to edit than raster images

 For example, you can’t use the erase tool on a shape object.
-Your shapes will also have to be in different layers, making organising the objects much more difficult.
+Your shapes will also have to be in different layers, making organizing the objects much more difficult.

 4. Vector logos can be exported to more formats than raster images